JosephWoodall/turbo-barnacle/src/ml_system_boilerplate_code/metaflow/README.md

 Date:
 Team Members:

+0. 3 Dilemmas of MLOps:
+- Tooling: Should we buy, use existing open-source or build in-house tools for any of the MLOps components?
+What are the risks, trade-offs, and impacts of each of the decisions?
+- Platforms: Should we agree on one MLOps platform or create a hybrid solution?
+What are the risks, trade-offs, and impacts of each of the decisions?
+- Skills: How expensive is it to either acquire or educate our own machine learning engineering talents?

 1. Value Proposition:
 - What are we trying to do for the end-user(s)?
 - What is the problem?